Digital Green: Wonder Village and Farmer Book

 Digital Green has developed two social online games, Wonder Village and Farmer Book.
 Through these games, players set up a simulated village economy and have opportunities to relate with the actual farmers that the organization works with in the field.
 Players are placed in a resource-constrained setting and pursue quests like setting up small farms of paddy and maize and supplying raw materials to farmers' markets.
-The game follows a so-called "freemium" model which allows users to play for free and allows users to purchase virtual currency to advance more quickly.
+The game follows a freemium model which allows users to play for free with the option of purchasing virtual currency to advance more quickly.
 Deniss Berezins composed the music for Wonder Village.